 Each year the Walkington Award is awarded to a student whom the Award Committee considers to have achieved academic excellence over the previous twelve months while also demonstrating achievement in other areas such as community involvement.
-The award is open to full or part-time students aged 16-25, who either reside or whose parents reside in the City of Karratha.
+The award is open to Year 12 students studying a full ATAR program at a local City of Karratha high school.

 Walkington Award Winner 2017

 Karratha Senior High School student Liam Payne has been awarded the 2017 Walkington Award.
 Liam has demonstrated an exceptional work ethic and is a hardworking and respectful student, awarded ATAR Dux of KSHS this year.
 Liam is a dedicated member of the community, providing countless hours of service to The Varity Charity through the Variety WA Bash and St Johns Ambulance.
 Recognised as a leader among his peers, Liam has represented his school community at a number of State-wide initiatives including the Pilbara Legislative Assembly and participated in The Leeuwin II Ocean Adventure on a full scholarship.

 Liam wishes to pursue a Bachelor of Biomedicine before attaining a post graduate degree as a Doctor of Medicine at the University of Western Australia.

 Walkington Award Winner 2016

 St Luke's College student Sophie Sparks has been awarded the 2016 Walkington Award in recognition of her outstanding contribution to her studies and community.
 Her academic success in science, maths and english combined with her leadership and community service make Sophie and inspiring young woman, committed to achieving her goals and giving back to those who have helped her along the way.

 Sophie believes 'we should never stop learning because life never stops teaching' and plans to attend Curtin University in Perth where she will study medicine.